 2) If both together failed, the whole appliance is probably cold and this is unlikely to be fixable by the user.
 Check your electricity consumer unit for any tripped circuit breakers.
 If everything is correctly turned ON as normal, then call an engineer.

 4) If the radiators work as expected but the hot water is not working (or unreliable) try turning the power to the unit OFF for a few seconds, then back ON again.
 This can re-set a failing sensor and give you hot water back again for a while.
-If this works, then you’ll still need to call someone out if the problem returns.
+If this works, then you’ll still need to call someone out if the problem returns, but may well get you enough hot water for a shower or bath.

 If you’d like me to come and fix to your Electramate, call or text me any time on 07866 766364.